Lithuania: Agriculture

-Agriculture in Lithuania dates to the Neolithic period, about 3,000 to 1,000 BC.
-It has been one of Lithuania's most important occupations for many centuries.
-Lithuania's accession to the European Union in 2004 ushered in a new agricultural era.
+Agriculture has been one of Lithuania's most important occupations for many centuries.
+Accession to the European Union in 2004 ushered in a new agricultural era.
 The EU pursues a very high standard of food safety and purity.
-In 1999, the Seimas (parliament) of Lithuania adopted a Law on Product Safety, and in 2000 it adopted a Law on Food.
+In 1999, the Seimas adopted a law on product safety, and in 2000 it adopted a law on food.
 The reform of the agricultural market has been carried out on the basis of these two laws.

-In 2016, agricultural production in Lithuania was €2.29 billion.
-Cereal crops occupied the largest part of it (5709.7 tons), other significant types include: sugar beets (933.9 tons), rapeseed (392.5 tons) and potatoes (340.2 tons).
-Products totaling €4,385.2 million were exported from Lithuania to foreign markets, of which products for €3,165.2 million were Lithuanian origin.
-Export of agricultural and food products accounted for 19.4% of all exports of goods from the country.
+In 2016, agricultural production was €2.3 billion.
+Cereal crops occupied the largest part (5710 tons); other significant types include: sugar beet (934 tons), rapeseed (393 tons) and potatoes (340 tons).
+Products totaling €4,385 million were exported to foreign markets, of which products for €3,165 million were of Lithuanian origin.
+Export of agricultural and food products accounted for 19% of all exports of goods.

-Organic farming is constantly becoming more popular in Lithuania.
-The status of organic growers and producers in the country is granted by the public body Ekoagros.
-In 2016, there were 2539 such farms that occupied 225,541.78 hectares.
-Of these, 43.13% were cereals, 31.22% were perennial grasses, 13.9% were leguminous crops and 11.75% were others.
+Organic farming is becoming more popular.
+The status of organic growers and producers is granted by the public body Ekoagros.
+In 2016, there were 2539 such farms that occupied 225,542 hectares.
+Of these, 43% were cereals, 31% perennial grasses, 14% leguminous crops and 12% others.

 Science and technology

-Foundation of the University of Vilnius in 1579 was a major factor of establishing local scientist community in Lithuania and making connections with other universities and scientists of Europe.
-Georg Forster, Jean-Emmanuel Gilibert, Johann Peter Frank and many other visiting scientists have worked at University of Vilnius.